rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Quality Control

-Broadband CM HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.
+To maintain software quality, it is recommended that the Firmware Management HAL implementation is verified without any errors using third-party tools such as Coverity, Black Duck, Valgrind, etc.

 There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.